AndriousSolutions/mvc_pattern/README.md

 It does separate the ‘roles of responsibility’ a little more, doesn’t it?
 After all, it is the View that’s concerned with the interface.
 It would know best when to rebuild, no?
 Regardless, with this package, such things are left to the developer.
-Notice also how I created a static String field in the MyApp class called, title.
+Lastly, notice how I created a static String field in the MyApp class called, title.
 It’s named ‘MyApp’ after all—It should know its own title.

 ![myapp](https://user-images.githubusercontent.com/32497443/48676941-e4431700-eb3b-11e8-8d3a-8010a0bb0bcf.jpg)
 You see in the 'App' class above, that the Controller is instantiated in the parent class.
-Doing so allows your Controller to now access the many ['events'](https://medium.com/flutter-community/flutter-mvc-at-last-275a0dc1e730#7ebe) fired in a typical Flutter app:
+Doing so allows your Controller to now access the many ['events'](https://medium.com/flutter-community/flutter-mvc-at-last-275a0dc1e730#7ebe) fired in a typical Flutter app.

 **How about Model?**